My name is Orla Smith. Originally from Ireland, I moved to the UK in 2001.

 After working in both the mental and public health fields, I returned to education and qualified in Hypnotherapy and Psychotherapy with the National College of Hypnosis and Psychotherapy.
 The College is accredited by the United Kingdom Council for Psychotherapy (UKCP), the European Association for Psychotherapy, and the European Association for Hypno-Psychotherapy.

 I am also a qualified practitioner in easibirthing – the use of hypnosis for childbirth.
 This is a special interest of mine and I used the techniques during the birth of my own daughter.

 I follow a multidisciplinary approach called Hypno-Psychotherapy.
 This means that I have been trained in many different psychotherapeutic techniques.
-The main advantage of this is that I can offer a truly individualised therapy to each client, depending upon their needs and wishes.
+The main advantage of this is that I can offer a truly individualised therapy to each client, depending upon their needs and wishes, including counselling services.